 Our faculty are award-winning educators, innovators and professionals in their fields who care about student success.
 They are devoted mentors, guiding and challenging students throughout their University experience.

-- 84% of full-time faculty hold doctoral or terminal degrees
+- 88 percent of full-time faculty hold doctoral or terminal degrees

-- 25% of full-time faculty tenure, and 59% percent of full-time faculty are on tenure track
+- 25 percent of full-time faculty tenure, and 56% percent of full-time faculty are on tenure track

 - 7:1 undergraduate student-faculty ratio

 - 164 full-time staff

 A member of NCAA Division III, Notre Dame offers nine women's intercollegiate sports: basketball, cross country, field hockey, lacrosse, outdoor track, soccer, softball, tennis and volleyball.
 NDMU competes in the Colonial States Athletic Conference (CSAC).

 - 27% of our new freshman population are athletes and 24% of our total Women’s College population are athletes.